 Incident Management user roles

-This topic describes end user roles for the Incident Management feature of the BMC Service Desk application.
-It contains information about the following roles:
+BMC Service Management Process Model defines the following end user roles for the Incident Management module of the Remedy Service Desk application.

 For the incident management process, the BMC Service Management Process Model defines the following support staff roles.